Victoria’s Secret Marketing Strategy 2026: Rebrand, Campaigns, Influencers and the Fashion Show

 • Real size availability in real inventory

-• Campaign casting that stays consistent across seasons
+• Casting that stays consistent across seasons, not just one campaign

 Brands do not earn trust through one campaign.
-They earn trust through repetition.
+They earn it through repetition.
+That is the unglamorous part, and it is the part that compounds.

 Victoria's Secret marketing